allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 correct implementation of it.
 To find more information about this approach please visit: [link](https://fsharpforfunandprofit.com/posts/property-based-testing/).

-Second workshop I took part was *„Agile Leadership for All”* held by Selena Delasie.
+The second workshop I took part in was *„Agile Leadership for All”* held by Selena Delasie.
-According to Selena *Agile Leadership* is not about managers or supervisors as we know but, that every agile team member could be a leader.
+According to Selena, the *Agile Leadership* is not about managers or supervisors as we know, but that every agile team member could be a leader.
-During these interactive workshop participants worked on 7 leadership traits defined by Selena: *Class*, *Curiosity*, *Clarity*, *Connection*, *Creativity*, *Commitment* and *Communication* - this exercise showed how these traits can be implemented in agile practices.
+During these interactive workshop the participants worked on 7 leadership traits defined by Selena: *Class*, *Curiosity*, *Clarity*, *Connection*, *Creativity*, *Commitment* and *Communication* - this exercise showed how these traits can be implemented in agile practices.